 Location: Cradle Mountain, Lake St. Clair National Park, Tasmania

 With Kangaroo being the trademark of Australian tourism, your trip to Australia wouldn’t be justified if you don’t shake hands with one.
 Having said that, Kangaroo Island happens to be the third largest island in Australia that also serves as a free home of adorable koalas and sea lions.
 Treating the travelers to a shimmering coastline of about 509 kilometers, make sure you do not miss out on this little paradise during the winter season.
 Kangaroo island tours will help you with watching koalas.

 Location: Southwest Adelaide, South Australia

-4. Rejuvenate Your Senses At The Litchfield National Park
+4. Litchfield National Park: Rejuvenate Your Senses

 Location: Litchfield Park Road, Northern Territory